Sylvana Tomaselli

-Sylvana Palma Windsor, Countess of Saint Andrews (née Tomaselli, previously Jones; born 28 May 1957) is a Canadian-born academic and historian.
-By virtue of marriage she is a member of the House of Windsor and is related to the British royal family as the wife of George Windsor, Earl of St Andrews, eldest son of Prince Edward, Duke of Kent and Katharine, Duchess of Kent and second cousin of King Charles III.
-A historian and lecturer at the University of Cambridge, she is usually known professionally as Dr. Sylvana Tomaselli.
+Sylvana Palma Windsor, Countess of St Andrews (née Tomaselli, previously Jones; born 28 May 1957) is a Canadian-born academic and historian.
+By virtue of marriage she is a member of the House of Windsor and is related to the British royal family as the wife of George Windsor, Earl of St Andrews, the eldest son of Prince Edward, Duke of Kent, and a second cousin of King Charles III.

+She is a devout Roman Catholic.
+A noted historian and Fellow of St John's College, Cambridge, she is also known professionally as Dr. Sylvana Tomaselli.

 Early life and ancestry

-Tomaselli was born on 28 May 1957 at Placentia, Newfoundland, daughter of Maximilian Karl Tomaselli (formerly of Salzburg) by his wife Josiane née Preschez.
-By birth, Sylvana belongs to the Tomaselli family, an old and noble family that has risen to prominent positions in both Italy and Austria; she belongs to the Austrian branch of this family.
-She was educated in Canada and England.
+Tomaselli was born on 28 May 1957 at Placentia, Newfoundland, daughter of Maximilian Karl Tomaselli (formerly of Salzburg) by his wife, Josiane Yvonne née Preschez.

+By birth, Sylvana belongs to an Austrian branch of the Tomaselli family, an ancient Italian noble family of condotieri and feudal lords, whose origins are in Piacenza, Northern Italy.

+Members of her family later rose to prominent positions in both Kingdom of Italy and the Austrian Empire.

+Tomaselli was educated in Canada and England.

 Marriages and family

 She married firstly, on 25 December 1977 at Vancouver, John Paul Jones, son of Captain Geoffrey Jones of Barbados, but they divorced in 1981 without children.

-She married secondly, on 9 January 1988 at Leith in Scotland, George, Earl of St Andrews, and they have three children:
+She married secondly, on 9 January 1988 at Leith in Scotland, George, Earl of St Andrews.
+The marriage was a civil ceremony rather than one at a church as the bride was a divorcée, and she opted for a royal blue polka-dot velvet suit with matching cossack-style hat as her wedding outfit.
+She changed into a more bridal look with a calot and a pouf of net veil for the wedding reception.
+They have three children: